tldraw/tldraw/__tests__/README.md

 As you write your tests, chances are you'll find some part of the application that just doesn't work the way it should.
 If it's your own code, then go ahead and make your fix.
 If the bug is in code that someone else has written, and if the fix seems complicated, then consider reaching out to the author on [Discord](https://discord.gg/a3H98DGSXS) or on the Github issue for help.

-## TestUtils
+## TestState

-While you can test every feature in tldraw by sending events to the state, the `TestUtils` class is designed to make certain things easier.
-By convention, I'll refer to an instance of the `TestUtils` class as `tt`.
+While you can test every feature in tldraw by sending events to the state, the `TestState` class is designed to make certain things easier.
+By convention, I'll refer to an instance of the `TestState` class as `tt`.

 ```ts
 import TestState from '../test-utils'
 const tt = new TestState()
 ```

-The `TestUtils` instance wraps an instance of the app's state machine (`tt.state`).
+The `TestState` wraps an instance of the app's state machine (`tt.state`).
 It also exposes the state's data as `tt.data`, as well as the state's helper methods (`tt.send`, `tt.isIn`, etc.)

 - `tt.resetDocumentState` will clear the document and reset the app state.
 - `tt.createShape` will create a new shape on the page.
-- `tt.clickShape` will click a the indicated shape
+- `tt.clickShape` will click on the indicated shape

 Check the `test-utils.ts` file for the rest of the API.
 Feel free to add your own methods if you have a reason for doing so.